Navigator objectSupport in all current engines.

 as a trivial way to determine what security vulnerabilities a plugin (and thus a

 browser) may have.
-It is thus highly recommended that the description
+It is thus highly recommended that the description attribute just return the same value as the

-attribute, and that the suffixes
+type attribute, and that the suffixes attribute return the empty string.

-Commas in the suffixes
+Commas in the suffixes attribute are

-interpreted as separating subsequent filename extensions, as in "htm,html
+interpreted as separating subsequent filename extensions, as in "htm,html".

-The enabledPlugin
+The enabledPlugin attribute must

-object that represents the plugin
+return the Plugin object that represents the plugin

 that explicitly supported the MIME type that this MimeType